 In today's business relations, it's a small world after all.
 As more companies turn towards global markets, professionals are finding themselves in foreign locales, wheeling and dealing like never before.
 However, the key to effective communication between countries is an understanding of each other's culture, especially a working knowledge of how each society conveys meaning.

-First used by author Edward Hall, the expressions "high context" and "low context" are labels denoting inherent cultural differences between societies.
-High-context and low-context communication refers to how much speakers rely on things other than words to convey meaning.
+First used by author Edward Hall, the expressions "high-context" and "low-context" are labels denoting inherent cultural differences between societies.
+High-context and low-context communication refer to how much speakers rely on things other than words to convey meaning.
 Hall states that in communication, individuals face many more sensory cues than they are able to fully process.
 In each culture, members have been supplied with specific "filters" that allow them to focus only on what society has deemed important.
 In general, cultures that favor low-context communication will pay more attention to the literal meanings of words than to the context surrounding them.

 To better understand high-context and low-context communication, ask the following:

 - Do I recognize implied messages from others, and am I aware of the verbal and nonverbal cues that let me understand the speaker's meaning?
 (High-Context)